Linux - Read, and Use System Documentation

 This will show us a lot of output.
 But if we scroll up, we’ll find what we’re looking for

 You can see how command-line options are sorted alphabetically and described with a short text.
-That’s why –help will very often be helpful when we forget about these options (and we definitely will, as there are so so many of them for each command).
+That’s why --help will very often be helpful when we forget about these options; we definitely will because each command has so many.

-–help will usually show a condensed form of help, very short explanations.
-For ls, that’s ok, as it’s a very simple command.
-Other commands, however, are very complex and we need to read longer explanations to understand what they do and how we use them.
+, that’s ok, as it’s a very simple command.
+Other commands, however, are very complex, and we need to read longer explanations to understand what they do and how to use them.

-Let’s take journalctl as an example, a command that lets us read system logs.
+as an example, a command that lets us read system logs.
+Run this command:

 journalctl --help